ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 ### 3.5 Using external AWS RDS Postgres database instance

-To use external AWS RDS Postgres database for your APICA.IO deployment, execute the following command.
+To use external AWS RDS Postgres database for your Ascent deployment, execute the following command.

 ```bash
 helm install apica --namespace apica \